Yandex Cloud

 Note

-To enhance your security, we use HTTP request data to improve our machine learning (ML) models.
-You can disable the use of this information in the management console when creating a CAPTCHA or later in its settings.
+To enhance your security, we use HTTP request data to train our machine learning (ML) models.
+You can opt out of sharing this information using the relevant CAPTCHA settings either when you first create a CAPTCHA via the management console or any time afterwards.

 Management console